cri-o/cri-o/docs/crio.conf.5.md

 **ctr_stop_timeout**=10
   The minimal amount of time in seconds to wait before issuing a timeout regarding the proper termination of the container.

+**manage_network_ns_lifecycle**=false
+  ManageNetworkNSLifecycle determines whether we pin and remove network namespace and manage its lifecycle.

 ### CRIO.RUNTIME.RUNTIMES TABLE
 The "crio.runtime.runtimes" table defines a list of OCI compatible runtimes.
 The runtime to use is picked based on the runtime_handler provided by the CRI.
 If no runtime_handler is provided, the runtime will be picked based on the level of trust of the workload.